 Legal and ethical advice and approval should be sought from the relevant UCC office or committee where required such as the Technology Transfer Office or the UCC Ethic Committees.
-Researchers in the area of human health need to take special consideration when gaining consent from the data subject, for new and ongoing projects, a checklist and guidance on the Health Research Regulations 2018 can be found on the Research Support Service website and a decision tree on the HRB website.
+Researchers in the area of human health need to take special consideration when gaining consent from the data subject, for new and ongoing projects, a checklist and guidance on the Health Research Regulations 2018 can be found on the Research Support Service website and also the Health Research Board website.

 Personal data means any information relating to an identified or identifiable individual as defined by GDPR needs to processed in compliance with the GDPR legislation.
 In your data management plan you should provide exact detail of how these data will be managed securely and appropriately, this information will also be required when you apply for ethical approval.
 Some core security requirements when dealing with personal data include; it should not be stored any longer than necessary and should be anonymised or deleted as soon as practical to do so.
 Personal and sensitive personal data can be stored in cloud services under the UCC tenancy but appropriate steps should be taken to ensure the data is secure, see the Storage & Backup During Research tab on this website for more information.
 When transferring personal data a secure service should be used such as HEAnet Filesender.
 If your data management plan includes provision for sharing of these data once anonymised you should ensure that you obtain consent for this at the outset of data collection from the data subjects.
 For further guidance consult the UCC Data Protection Policy contact the Office of Corporate and Legal Affairs or relevant UCC Ethics Committee.